 Overall, 16% of registered voters follow candidates for office, political parties, or elected officials on a social networking site.

 Hillary Clinton and Ted Cruz are among just seven major-party presidential candidates who have used online venues to announce entering the race since 2004.

 28% of registered voters use their cell phone to follow political news, and 16% follow political figures on social media.

-The growth of social media and rapid adoption of internet-enable mobile devices have changed the way Americans engage in the political process.
-An infographic provides a summary of the latest data from national surveys taken during the 2012 campaign.
+The growth of social media and the rapid adoption of internet-enabled mobile devices have changed the way Americans engage in the political process.

-Overview Just as the presidential race is deadlocked, the candidates are running about even when it comes to the ground game.
-Voters report being contacted at about the same rates by each campaign.
-And neither candidate has a clear advantage among early voters.
+Overview Just as the presidential race is deadlocked in the campaign’s final days, the candidates are also running about even when it comes to the ground game.
+Voters nationally, as well those in the closely contested battleground states, report being contacted at about the same rates by each of the campaigns.
+And with a fifth […]

-The portrayal in the news media of the character and records of the two presidential contenders has been as negative as any campaign in recent times, and neither has enjoyed any advantage over the other.
-More of what the public hears about candidates also now comes from the campaigns themselves and less from journalists acting as independent reporters or interpreters of who the candidates are.
+On the eve of the conventions, the portrayal in the news media of the character and records of the two presidential contenders in 2012 has been as negative as any campaign in recent times, and neither candidate has enjoyed any advantage over the other.